goblinfactory/go-playground-greeting/readme.md

     # vscode editor settings
     # ----------------------
-    indenting : workbench, tree indent. set this to max `40` depending on screen.
+    indenting : workbench, tree indent. set this to max `40` depending on screen. change the go static check tool to go-lint. control+, search for static check.
     ```

 -   ~/.zshrc settings